 What is the reason for the continuing decline in forests today?

-But the Klimawandel ensures that our trees are increasingly unable to take on this role.
+But the Climate change ensures that our trees are increasingly unable to take on this role.
 We have been from the for many years global warming affected.
 Our Average temperature rises So always further and above all faster.

 Climate change has the consequence that the Periods without rain getting longer, which is why the Soil dries up.
-This puts the trees in Drought stress and are very thirsty.
+As a result, the trees get stressed by drought and are very thirsty.
 The Bark bursts, Leaves withern and fall off prematurely.
 It is precisely then that we speak of tree death.
 The Groundwater level is sinking further and further down so that the roots can no longer reach it.
 The attack on the trees is also made easier for pests, as the warm and dry temperatures allow them to multiply better.

 If trees could scream, you would have to cover your ears as you walk through our woods.
 Unfortunately, this is not an exaggeration, but the bare reality.